Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 <br>

 # Project Overview

 The Disposable Camera application aims to provide users with a unique and nostalgic experience of capturing and sharing moments at events.
 Inspired by disposable cameras, the app offers a user-friendly interface for event participants to take photos, share them with others, and create lasting memories.
-With features like customisable camera settings, event galleries, and cross-platform compatibility, the app aims to enhance the event experience and promote engagement among attendees.

-// todo
-// talk about app clips and instant app
-// participants don't need to download the app
-// remove customisable camera settings
-// automatically shared with the other participants
-// promote engagement among attendees by reducing the time they will spent on their phone
-// due to a specific number of photos allowed
+Participants can access the app without downloading it fully, thanks to App Clips and Instant App features, making it easily accessible during events.

+Each event will have its own gallery where photos are automatically shared with all attendees, fostering a communal experience.
+The app is cross-platform compatible, ensuring all participants can engage with it regardless of their device.
+To promote engagement and reduce phone usage, the app limits the number of photos each participant can take, encouraging mindfulness and selectivity.
+By blending nostalgic charm with modern technology, the Disposable Camera application enhances the event experience and fosters greater interaction among attendees.

 ## Report Issues